rails/webpacker/docs/webpack-dev-server.md

-If you use Nginx in development to proxy requests to your Rails server from another domain, like `myapp.dev`, the Webpacker middleware will be able to forward requests for "packs" to the Webpack dev server.
+If you use Nginx in development to proxy requests to your Rails server from another domain, like `myapp.dev`, the Webpacker middleware will be able to forward requests for "packs" to the webpack dev server.

-If you're using `inline` mode behing Nginx, you may also need to provide the hostname to Webpack dev server so it can initiate the websocket connection for live reloading ([Webpack docs](https://webpack.js.org/configuration/dev-server/#devserver-public)).
+If you're using `inline` mode behing Nginx, you may also need to provide the hostname to webpack dev server so it can initiate the websocket connection for live reloading ([Webpack docs](https://webpack.js.org/configuration/dev-server/#devserver-public)).